 The cast do well throughout, with Naomi Watts being somewhat of a surprise here, showing that she is capable of exhibiting an innocence as regards the curse she unleashed yet, at the same time, an awareness of her impending fate.
 That she is also cast as a single parent of David Dorfman's Aidan implies that she will not be required to simply look pretty, scream and investigate basements, showing instead a maturity that is inconsistent with major US horrors.
 Otherwise, Brian Cox has an all-too-brief role that further demonstrates what a crime it is that he is not given more major roles and whilst Martin Henderson is acceptable as Noah, David Dorfman is a little too obviously creepy in the manner of Harvey Stevens' Damien.

-The Ring has been anamorphically transferred in its original aspect ratio of 1.85:1 and captures the empty, blue-shaded look of the original print beautifully.
+has been anamorphically transferred in its original aspect ratio of 1.85:1 and captures the empty, blue-shaded look of the original print beautifully.
 The transfer really is very good indeed and, whilst this reviewer did not notice any flaws, if they exist at all, they are very minor indeed.

 The Dolby Digital 5.1 soundtrack with which The Ring has been presented is an excellent demonstration of how effective surround sound can be, with the rear speakers being used to affect a more chilling atmosphere than would otherwise have been the case.
 Admittedly, they are used more for ambient and special sound effects, with the dialogue and main action being presented front and centre, but this is a fine soundtrack nonetheless.

 This release of The Ring includes only two bonus features, described below: